drakkar-lig/walt-python-packages/client/walt/client/doc/md/networking.md

 in a selected WALT image.

-## Network switch remote administration features

-The WALT server, if allowed, may send SNMP queries to a given switch, for one of these two purposes:
-* retrieve LLDP data (Link Layer Discovery Protocol), for network discovery
-* activate / deactivate PoE on one of the ports (for remotely hard-rebooting a walt node)

-These two requests are disabled by default.
-You can activate and configure them for a given switch using `walt device admin <switch>`.

-Of course this is only possible if the switch provides related features.
-Check-out [`walt help show switch-install`](switch-install.md) for more info.

 ## walt-net and walt-out networks

 As shown in the figure, there are two main requirements regarding network setup: